License GuideSOC 19-3032

 Read more

 Most states require industrial organizational psychologists to complete continuing education hours during each renewal cycle.
-The exact number of hours and required topics like ethics vary by state.
-Check your state board's specific requirements before your renewal deadline.
+The exact number of hours and required topics vary by state.
+Common requirements include ethics training and updates on state-specific laws and regulations.

 Is This For You